Conditional Access based on location for Office 365

 Step 2: Configure and deploy VPN policies via Hexnode

-After creating a Conditional Access policy in Azure AD, the next step is configuring and deploying a VPN policy to your managed devices via the Hexnode portal.
+After creating a Conditional Access policy in Microsoft Entra ID, the next step is configuring and deploying a VPN policy to your managed devices via the Hexnode portal.

 To configure VPN settings for your devices securely using a policy,